Halon-Entertainment/gaussian-splatting/README.md

 #### Local Setup

-Our default, provided install method is based on Conda package and environment management:
+Our default, provided install method is based on Conda package and environment management.

+__Make sure that you launch the x64 Native Tools Command Prompt for VS 2019, and _not_ the regular command line__

 ```shell
 SET DISTUTILS_USE_SDK=1 # Windows only
 conda env create --file environment.yml